How To Teach Extended Triangle Pose (Uttitha Trikonasana)

 Another way to remember trih-koh-NAH-sah-nah is that it’s a TRICKY posture to get right.

-If you want to add a theme to the pose (or entire class if this is your peak pose), you could choose from one of these themes…
+If you want to add a theme to the pose, you could choose from one of these themes…

 - Expand the field of our perception